apache/ode-console/README.md

 ## GSoC Project Documentation

-This section provides [links](https://docs.google.com/document/d/1Us16u4Do72qY9VbVx0DePPzUcRA9pq0bh5c7vF4DlJ8/edit?usp=sharing) to the documentation about key functionalities and implementations with screenshots attached.
-It has been mainly adapted for developers, however, users can get neccessary information from the quick start section of this readme
+This section provides a [link](https://docs.google.com/document/d/1Us16u4Do72qY9VbVx0DePPzUcRA9pq0bh5c7vF4DlJ8/edit?usp=sharing) to the documentation about key functionalities and implementations with screenshots attached.
+It has been mainly adapted for developers, however, users can get neccessary information from the Install/Usage section of this readme

 ## License